[?] Subscribe To This Site

 Some households may use gas as energy for sanitary and kitchen while very modern buildings seldom have this facility.

 Gas is being supplied by private companies.
-You phone them and hang a flag by your street window.
+You call them and hang a red flag by your street window.

-Several banks including foreign bank like Barclays, ING and Deutsche Bank are to be found besides all Spanish Banks as well as Savings institutions called Cajas like Caja Canaria.
+Several Spanish banks including the Dutch ING as well as Savings institutions called Cajas like Caja Canarias.

 Trade Unions also exist in Tenerife.